 Also beginning in 2016, following a “Battle of Champions” in 2015, a new rule was established: former finalists, while encouraged to enter and eligible to receive Honorable Mentions, cannot be in the Final Four again until two years after a debate appearance.

 The first annual debate took place in 1993 and asked the question “The Nature of Humankind: Inherently Good or Inherently Evil?“.
 Since then, each year, four finalists present their ideas in front of a live audience who votes to crown America’s Greatest Thinker.
 Subsequent questions have included “Does Life Have Meaning?”
 (1994), “Does God Exist? ” (1996), “Is the Pen Mightier than the Sword?”
 (2002), “Is it ever wrong to do the right thing?”
 (2009), and “Does Technology Free Us or Trap Us?“(2015).
 Click here to see a full list of past questions.

 The Think-Off was begun by Cultural Center founder John Davis and has been held annually since 1993.
-To participate, submit an essay on-line between January 1 – April 1, by clicking on the headline above, by email to email@example.com, or by mail to Think-Off, c/o Cultural Center, P.O.
+To participate, submit an essay online between January 1 – April 1 by clicking here, or by email to email@example.com, or by mail to Think-Off, c/o Cultural Center, P.O.
 Box 246, New York Mills, MN 56567.
 There is no fee to enter.

 All are welcome to join us in New York Mills on the second Saturday in June for the live debate and to help answer the year’s question by casting your vote.
 The debate is held at the New York Mills School Auditorium, with a reception immediately following at the Cultural Center.